How the annual Industry Funding Levy is calculated

 For example: a credit union (Category F) may also hold a multi-agency intermediary authorisation (Category C) and is therefore obliged to pay the levy for both categories.

 Full details of the varying bases of individual levy calculations can be accessed through each of the category links below, and in the 2014 Guide to Industry Funding Regulations.

 The Central Bank of Ireland sends almost all financial service providers a levy notice after the regulations are made.
 The levy must be paid no later than 35 days from the date on the levy notice.
 If a financial services provider fails to pay the levy by the required date, the Central Bank of Ireland may take steps to recover the amount of the levy.
 Recovery action may include court proceedings.

-However, if a financial service provider does not receive a levy notice, they are still legally obliged to pay the levy calculated in accordance with the appropriate industry category as set out in the Regulations.
+However, financial service providers who do not receive a levy notice are still legally obliged to pay the levy calculated in accordance with the appropriate industry category as set out in the Regulations.

 In such a case, the financial service provider should request a copy of the levy notice by sending an email to firstname.lastname@example.org

 Each financial service provider will be liable to a levy for the portion of the year in respect of which it holds an authorisation from the Bank.
 It follows that financial service providers authorised in 2014 will be liable to a levy covering the period from the date of authorisation to 31 December 2014.
 Similarly, financial service providers whose authorisation is revoked during the course of 2014 will be liable to a levy covering the period 1 January 2014 to the date on which the relevant authorisation is revoked.

 The preferred methods of payment are by Direct Debit or Electronic Funds Transfer (EFT).

 Download a SEPA Direct Debit form here.